 Breast Augmentation through the Belly Button

-They feel that the probability of implant malposition with transumbilical incisions is higher than the probability of adverse scarring with traditional breast augmentation incisions.
+These surgeons think that the probability of implant malposition with transumbilical incisions is higher than the probability of adverse scarring with traditional breast augmentation incisions.

 Your Breast Augmentation procedure